 How Are Fertilizer Release Rates Determined?

-Most of the time, the temperature plays a big part in the rate at which nutrients are released.
+Most of the time, soil temperatures and soil moisture play a big part in the rate at which the nutrients are released.
 There are two reasons for this.

-- Temperature affects the rate at which nutrients diffuse over controlled release fertilizer coating.
+- Soil temperature affects the rate at which nutrients diffuse over slow release fertilizer coating.

 - Temperature influences the activity of microbes in the soil.

 The Best Time Release Fertilizer Products Offer A Less Costly Alternative

-Controlled release fertilizers provide very precise results; however, they can be a bit costly.
-Slow-release formulas can provide a slightly more affordable alternative.
+Time release fertilizers provide very precise results; however, they can be a bit costly.
+Slow-release fertilizer formulas can provide a slightly more affordable alternative.
 There are currently two types of time-release fertilizer on the market.